New Jersey Truck Accident Lawyer

 Neither the trucking company nor their insurance company is on your side when you are injured in a trucking accident.
 Trucking companies pay their insurance companies a lot of money each year to protect their interests.
 Part of this is framing the facts surrounding a commercial truck accident with your car in the most favorable light to them, not to you.
 From this framing may come a quick “low-ball” settlement offer in which you may get far less compensation than you deserve for your injuries.

-You should never discuss your case with an insurance company or consider accepting a settlement offer without the skills and experience of a New Jersey personal injury law firm such as Kalavruzos, Mumola, Hartman, Lento & Duff, LLC.
+You should never discuss your case with an insurance company or consider accepting a settlement offer without the skills and experience of the New Jersey Truck Accident Lawyer from Hartman Duff, LLC.

-Contact Our Experienced New Jersey Truck Accident Injury Lawyers to Discuss Options Today
+Contact Our Experienced Hamilton Truck Accident Lawyers to Discuss Options Today

 Frequently Asked Questions About Truck Accident Injuries in New Jersey